eikonal-equation/Stochastic-Cancer/README.md

   * The problem statement, the specific stochastic cancer dynamics, and the numerical scheme were developed by MingYi Wang, Jacob Scott, and Alexander Vladimirsky.
   * The implementation was carried out by MingYi Wang.
   * The manuscript was written by MingYi Wang, Jacob Scott, and Alexander Vladimirsky.
-  * The authors also acknowledge Mark Gluzman, Artem Kaznatcheev, Robert Vander Velde, and David Basanta for their profound previous work.
+  * The authors acknowledge Mark Gluzman, Artem Kaznatcheev, Robert Vander Velde, and David Basanta for their profound previous work.
+The authors are also grateful to Roberto Ferretti and Lars Grüne for their advice on some aspects of numerical methods used in this project.

 # Instructions #